 And me talking on stage at the end of the play:

 The morning after the play, we hosted a Holi party.
 Holi is an exuberant celebration of all that is good.
-It is customary to throw colorful powder on friends and strangers – have friendly water-gun wars – drink, eat and drink more.
+It is customary to throw colorful powder on friends and strangers – have friendly water-gun wars – drink, eat and share in community.
 Traditional revelers consume bhang, a marijuana-like drug that is brewed into yogurt drinks.
-We decided to forgo tradition since the boss was in town…
+We decided to forgo this tradition!

 Here’s a peek of the fun: